IAC-deepRL/IAC/README.md

 ## Experiments

 ### Experiment 5.1 Comparisons with Benchmark Algorithms

 You can find other DRL algorithms (TD3, SAC, PPO, A2C, ...) in the this repo.

-Question: How to run the comparisons?

-Answer: Change the `args.agent = AgentXXX()` to run the comparisons algorithms.
+To run the comparisons, You can change the `args.agent = AgentXXX()` to run the comparisons algorithms.
 - Run the off-policy with def `demo_continuous_action_off_policy()`
 - Run the on-policy with def `demo_continuous_action_on_policy()`